Huntington's Disease

-About Huntington’s Disease – a fatal disorder with no effective treatment
+Huntington’s disease: A fatal disorder with no effective treatment

-Historically, therapeutic strategies have focused on reducing mutant Huntingtin protein (mHTT) – the toxic protein product of the expanded allele.
-However, these efforts have faced challenges with both safety and efficacy, and emerging evidence suggests that targeting mHTT alone is insufficient to halt disease progression.
+The HD field has seen a shift over time regarding therapeutic strategies.
+Whilst historically, focus has been on reducing mutant Huntingtin protein (mHTT), these efforts have faced challenges with both safety and efficacy.
+Emerging evidence suggests that targeting mHTT alone is insufficient to halt disease progression.

 - FAN1 is a key suppressor of somatic expansion, shown to slow CAG repeat growth in multiple independent studies